Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/item_transport.md

 }
 ```

 Oritech includes item transport pipes and item filter blocks to fulfill your item logistic needs.
-Item pipes connect to each other all
+Item pipes connect to each other and all
 neighboring inventories.

 ;;;;;

-Unlike other pipes, the item pipes themselves do not have an inventory.
+Unlike other pipes, the item pipes do not have an inventory.
 This means that other blocks (such as a hopper)
 cannot insert items into the pipe network on their own.
 Instead, an item pipe can be set to extract from a nearby inventory.
 To do so,
 just right click a pipe block (that's connected to something).